The October-November edition is now online!

 Over 1100 instrumental guitarists, guitar-oriented guitarists and guitar-heavy bands are selling downloads through Apple's iTunes site.
 Every click-through supports the work done on this site!

-This edition's guest columnists offer tips on working with modes, finding a mentor and other music business advice directly to your web browser.
-We've got seven fresh columns altogether - six written by by returning columnists along with one new contributor.
+This edition's guest columnists offer articles on songwriting, practice techniques, and music business tips directly to your web browser.
+We've got eight fresh columns altogether - seven written by returning columnists and one authored by a first time contributor.

-The October update includes a new interview with Guitar Nine founder Dan McAvinchey.
+The October update includes a new interview with guitarist Mika Tyyska of the band Mr. Fastfinger.

 We shine our spotlight on four more of the most outstanding artists from the eleven years of the Undiscovered series profiles - it's called The Rediscovered.
 Think of it as the best of the best of The Undiscovered artists - another chance to check in with guitar oriented musicians and bands you may have missed the first time around.